ttang235/Learn-TensorFlow/NotesOnTutorial.md

 1. Tensorflow works well with numpy package
 1. Tensorflow uses delayed computation (compute it only when you explicitly ask it to)

+## Tutorial 2

+To be continued..
+(As a reminder to myself - Jupyter notebook is at localhost:8888)